Case Study – Optimizing Maintenance Management and Real Estate Audits with Cadulis

 3.2 Internal Organization

-- Training in-house field workers on the mobile app.
+- Training in-house field agents on the mobile app.

-- Onboarding subcontractors to reduce phone and email exchanges.
+- Integrating subcontractors to reduce phone and email exchanges.

 - Centralized management via dashboard with key indicators.